-There are 40,305 households with an annual income less than or equal to 30% AMI who are experiencing severe housing cost burden, which represents approximately 70% of all households in this income bracket per CHAS data, and is comprised of 57% homeowners and 43% renters.
-There are 63,710 households earning 50% AMI or less living with one or more severe housing problems, of which 62% are homeowners and 38% are renters.
+There are 36,390 households with an annual income less than or equal to 30% AMI who are experiencing severe housing cost burden, which represents approximately 66% of all households in this income bracket per CHAS data, and is comprised of 62% homeowners and 38% renters.
+There are 62,105 households earning 50% AMI or less living with one or more severe housing problems, of which 62% are homeowners and 38% are renters.
+Among those with a cognitive, self-care or independent living limitation, 7,970 earn between 30 and 50 percent AMI and have one or more severe housing problems.
 Many of these households may qualify under this Qualifying Population.
 For an expanded description of this population, see the At-Risk of Homelessness description above.